vista-libs/vista/README.md

 1. **Introspection** — on first call, ormai parses your `schema.prisma` using `@prisma/internals`.
 No DB connection needed.
 2. **Policy evaluation** — for the current request context, it evaluates each resource policy and determines which operations, fields, and relations are accessible.
-3. **Tool generation** — it generates JSON Schema tool definitions (Anthropic-compatible) shaped by the evaluated policy.
+3. **Tool generation** — it generates provider-neutral JSON Schema tool definitions shaped by the evaluated policy, then formats them for your LLM provider (Anthropic, OpenAI, Gemini, Vercel AI SDK, or a custom formatter).
 A resource with `read: false` produces no tools at all.
-4. **Execution** — when the LLM calls a tool, ormai validates the input, re-evaluates policy, builds an IR with policy filters already merged, and executes via Prisma.
+4. **Execution** — when the LLM calls a tool, ormai validates the input, re-evaluates policy, builds an IR with policy filters already merged, and executes via the adapter.
 The LLM cannot produce a query that escapes the policy filters.

 ---